 The watch is embedded with an exquisite stainless steel case and a mesh bracelet, both of which look classy and sophisticated on the wrist.

-To keep with the concept of sports watches, Cayman incorporates a unidirectional aluminum diver bezel with silver numerals at 15, 30, 45, and a luminous speck at the 12 o’clock mark.
+To keep with the concept of sports watches, the Delma Cayman Bronze incorporates a unidirectional aluminum diver bezel with silver numerals at 15, 30, 45, and a luminous speck at the 12 o’clock mark.
 The ring of the bezel has a scalloped shape for a great grip.

 Things we like: